1jour1vin

 Certified organic and biodynamic

-Traditional and meticulous, long fermentation (5 weeks) with gentle extraction by punching down.
+Traditional and meticulous, with a long fermentation period (5 weeks) and gentle extraction through punching down

 Livestock farming

-Aged in barrels for 32 to 36 months, then one year in vats
+Aged in barrels for 32 to 36 months, followed by one year in tanks

 Alcohol content